Calgary Programs and Services

 PEP empowers employers through the provision of:

-- Online or in-person education adn training related to advancing inclusion for employers and staff
+- Online or in-person education and training related to advancing inclusion for employers and staff

 - Support and guidance for human resources activities